vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 	</html>
 ```

-You can see a block called content inside body, this block is how Askama will know which part of the html he should change when we use this base in other pages.
+You can see a block called content inside the body, this block is how Askama will know which part of the HTML he should change when we use this base on other pages.

-> As we are here, lets also add tailwind as CDN (not recomended on production [see tailwind docs](https://tailwindcss.com/docs/installation))
+> As we are here, let also add tailwind as CDN (not recommended on production [see tailwind docs](https://tailwindcss.com/docs/installation))

 > [How properly add tailwind CSS to a rust production code]()